tied/restricted-content/README.md

-# restricted-content
-Restricted Content addon for Atlassian Confluence
+# Restricted Content addon for Atlassian Confluence

-Please refer to product document page https://mesilat.com/FAP/RestrictedContent for usage details
+The Restricted Content Addon for Confluence helps you keep your sensitive data secret or share it with designated users or user groups.

+Please check the product homepage: http://mesilat.com/FAP/RestrictedContent

+Pending approval for Atlassian Marketplace